OdinsPlasmaRifle/rummage/README.md

 Ensure that you run docker as a non-root user who is part of the `docker` group.

-Also, update the `.env` file to have values appropriate for production usgae.
+Also, update the `.env` file to have values appropriate for production usage.

 To run the docker containers, enter the following commands: